oneapi-src/historical-assets-document-process/README.md

 mo --input_model $WORKSPACE/src/openvino/test_model.onnx --output_dir $WORKSPACE/src/openvino
 ```

-#### Model Inference Performance with OpenVINO<sup>TM</sup> Benchmark Python\* Tool
+#### Model Inference Performance with the OpenVINO<sup>TM</sup> Benchmark Python\* Tool
-By using the benchmark Python\* tool from Intel® Distribution of OpenVINO™ Toolkit, it is possible to estimate the inference performance of the ONNX, IR and quantized INT8 models.
+By using the benchmark Python\* tool from the Intel® Distribution of OpenVINO™ toolkit, it is possible to estimate the inference performance of the ONNX, IR and quantized INT8 models.

 #### Inference Performance of ONNX Model
 Below command is used to run the benchmark tool for the ONNX model.